Cloudlock/marshmallow/docs/examples.rst

 Quotes API (Flask + SQLAlchemy)
 ================================

-Below is a full example of a REST API for a quotes app using `Flask <http://flask.pocoo.org/>`_  and `SQLAlchemy <http://www.sqlalchemy.org/>`_  with marshmallow.
+Below is a full example of a REST API for a quotes app using `Flask <http://flask.pocoo.org/>`_  and `SQLAlchemy <http://www.sqlalchemy.org/>`_  with marshmallow2.
 It demonstrates a number of features, including:

     - Validation and deserialization using :meth:`Schema.load`.
     - Custom validation
     - Nesting fields
     - Using ``dump_only=True`` to specify read-only fields
     - Output filtering using the ``only`` parameter
-    - Using `@pre_load <marshmallow.decorators.pre_load>` to preprocess input data.
+    - Using `@pre_load <marshmallow2.decorators.pre_load>` to preprocess input data.

 .. literalinclude:: ../examples/flask_example.py
     :language: python